Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 1. hard disk < 100 GB
 2. RAM < 2 GB
 3. CPU cores < 2

+- We can delay bad actions to trick the sandbox.
+Of curse a sandbox will simply skip if we try to `Sleep`.
+But if we use self brutforcing as I mentioned before we have a good delay.

 - An idea could also be a user interaction like a MSG box to prevent automated analysis of further code.